0xDBFB7/ceramic/documents/ceramic.md

 There are a few limitations to this process.
 As you might imagine, part thickness

-In addition, the plaster mold has to be dried for many hours before it is sufficiently absorptive to allow the slip to dry.
+In addition, the plaster mold must be dried for many hours before it is sufficiently absorptive to allow the slip to gelate.
 This process can be accelerated by maintaining a flow of hot, dry air over the mold.
 The mold can't be heated very much, however, else the surface begins to calcine.
 Another interesting option is microwave drying of plaster, which is conveniently self-limiting.